thoqbk/traprange/_Docs/invoice/README.md

 ## Extract information from PDF invoice

-It's pretty easy to write code to generate PDF file but pretty hard to parse and get back information from it because PDF is complicated.
-Unfortunately, it's sometimes the input of our system which needs to parse and model before doing further logic on it.
+It's pretty easy to write code to generate a PDF file but quite hard to parse and get back information from it because PDF is complicated.
+Unfortunately, there're many cases that the only data we have is PDF which needs us to parse and model them before doing further logic.

-If the template is various, it's nearly impossible to write one abstract parser to understand and extract all information we need such as Order number, quantity, amount, vendor id.
-But if the number of templates is fixed, yes there's a way to achieve that with PDF box and regex.
+If the PDF template is various, it's nearly impossible to write one abstract parser to understand and extract all information we need such as Order number, quantity, amount, vendor id.
+But if the number of templates is not many, yes there's a way to achieve that with PDF box and regex.

 In this writing I will explain the way I used to parse PDF file below.
 Hopefully, it can be applied to yours as well.